Teething is not for the faint-hearted. We’ve all seen teething babies and toddlers who are

 Should wisdom teeth be routinely removed?

 Most dentists agree that wisdom teeth (third molars) should only be removed if there is a problem or likely to develop a problem in the future.
-Many people have wisdom teeth, erupted or unerupted that never cause any dental issues.
+Many people have wisdom teeth, erupted or un-erupted which never cause any dental issues.

 Unfortunately, this is not the case with everyone.